Tender Mercies

-Tender Mercies is a 1983 American drama film directed by Bruce Beresford.
-The screenplay by Horton Foote focuses on Mac Sledge, a recovering alcoholic country music singer who seeks to turn his life around through his relationship with a young widow and her son in rural Texas.
-Robert Duvall plays the role of Mac; the supporting cast includes Tess Harper, Betty Buckley, Wilford Brimley, Ellen Barkin and Allan Hubbard.
+Tender Mercies is a 1983 American drama film directed by Bruce Beresford and written by Horton Foote.
+It stars Robert Duvall as singer-songwriter Mac Sledge, a former country music star whose career and relationship with his ex-wife and daughter were wrecked by alcoholism.
+Recovering from his affliction, Sledge seeks to turn his life around through his relationship with a young widow and her son in rural Texas.
+The supporting cast includes Tess Harper, Betty Buckley, Wilford Brimley, Ellen Barkin and Allan Hubbard.